-Claudia is currently pursuing her Master’s in Social Work through the University of Hawai’i Manoa campus.
-She is bilingual and fluent in both Spanish and English.
-Before coming to Hawai’i, she worked for Phoenix Children’s Hospital in Arizona for over 17 years as a Spanish medical interpreter.
-She has completed certifications in interpretation and translation through the Agnese Haury Institute of Interpretation at the University of Arizona.
-She also took part in a national program known as the “Medical Interpreter Project” where over 50 interpreters across the nation were trained to provide “train the trainer” to other medical interpreters.
+Claudia is bilingual and fluent in both Spanish and English.
+Before coming to Hawai’i, she worked as a Spanish medical interpreter for Phoenix Children’s Hospital in Arizona for over 17 years.
 In the fall of 2015, she completed “Bridging the Gap” through the Office of Language Access Hawaii State Department of Health and is part of their roster offering Language services on the West Side of Hawai’i.

 Claudia’s responsibilities as a Behavioral Health Patient Navigator are linking the underserved community to resources and helping clients with medical and behavioral health care barriers.
 Claudia is working towards her goal of becoming a licensed clinical Social Worker.